3 Financial Needs Business Owners Must Address to Exit Happily

-It is not unusual that your business generates a higher level of annual income than a prudently-invested portfolio can produce.
+It is not unusual that your business generates a higher level of annual income than a prudently invested portfolio can produce.
 Assume you enjoy an annual income of $X amount from the company, but your financial planning and forecasts indicate that, after you exit, your investment portfolio will only generate an annual income of less than $X. That is not exciting to contemplate.

 Taxes often worsen the picture.
-If you sell your company at exit, you likely have to pay a significant amount of unrealized taxes at that time.
+If you sell your company at the exit, you likely have to pay a significant amount of unrealized taxes at that time.
 This tax bill erodes how much you have to invest after exit, further reducing the income stream.

 Furthermore, most owners enjoy a portion of their lifestyle subsidized by their business.
-The business pays for some (or all) of the following: vehicles, cell phones, computer, meals, travel, insurance, taxes, etc. These company-paid expenses shift to personal expenses at exit, thus increasing the amount of personal income required after exit to maintain the desired standard of living.
+The business pays for some (or all) of the following: vehicles, cell phones, computers, meals, travel, insurance, taxes, etc. These company-paid expenses shift to personal expenses at the exit, thus increasing the amount of personal income required after exit to maintain the desired standard of living.

 Ultimately, if you cannot replace the income you receive from your business with a reliable stream of income from your investments post-exit, you may find yourself trapped in the company and unable to afford to exit.